Medication Search: Apo-Ciproflox

 Who should NOT take this medication?

-- are allergic to nalidixic acid or other quinolones (e.g., norfloxacin, levofloxacin, and ofloxacin)
+- is allergic to nalidixic acid or other quinolones (e.g., norfloxacin, levofloxacin, and ofloxacin)

 What side effects are possible with this medication?